degirmencidavid/PokeTrackerLite/README.md

 You'll need to set up your own database, the SQL syntax is Microsoft SQL Server.
 You'll need to connect to your database, the connection string is set in PokeTrackerLite/PokemonCollection/Utilities
 /DataAccess.cs

+If you are unfamiliar with how to set up your database, I encourage you to stop here and learn how to do it.

 <h3>Section X - The structure of the database:</h3>

-There are 4 tables that you can generate using the following:
+There are 4 tables that you can generate using the following SQL:

 Cards Table:
 ``` sql